AWS Permission Policy Examples and Notes

 }

-Remember that if a resource-based policy does not specify a Principaly, then it will be applied to all principals that have access to the resource through some other meains, such as an identity-base policy.
+Remember that if a resource-based policy does not specify a Principal, then it will be applied to all principals that have access to the resource through some other meains, such as an identity-base policy.
 Resource policies that do not specify a Principal are known as annonymous or unrestricted.

 Here is a resource-based policy that allows anyone to get objects from an S3 bucket: